MehdiBHA/FriendlyCTF-Writeups/Crypto/Flipper/README.md

 # Flipper
 ![Flipper](https://user-images.githubusercontent.com/62826765/100810414-c3a33c80-3438-11eb-89fd-dcf7e12faeb8.png)

-Its **AES-CBC** challenge, we were given a source code and a server netcat (I'm going to do the writeup on local) :
+Its **AES-CBC** challenge, we were given a source code and a server netcat :
 ```python
 from Crypto.Util.Padding import pad, unpad
 from Crypto.Cipher import AES